 If you are caught driving without car insurance, you may be penalized with:

-Thanks to a new state-wide initiative, you don't need to be pulled over to be caught without insurance.
+You don't need to be pulled over to be caught without insurance.
 An online insurance verification system lets the DMV and law enforcement confirm coverage instantly, says Paul Grimaldi, the Department of Transportation's public information officer.
-"We instituted the verification system less than six months ago and don't have enough data yet to see if it's having a meaningful impact or not," he said.

 How Much Vehicle Insurance Do You Need?